PostHog/posthog.com/contents/blog/posthog-vs-pendo.md

 Below are some of the most popular ready-made apps which facilitate in-app messages in PostHog:

-- [NPS Score Collector](/apps/nps-score-collector): Asks users how likely they are to recommend your product, on a scale of 0-10.
+- [NPS Survey App](/apps/nps-survey-app): Asks users how likely they are to recommend your product, on a scale of 0-10.
 Using this information, you can compute your Net Promoter Score.

 - [Feedback Widget](/apps/feedback-widget): Displays a prompt with a text input, enabling users to write feedback messages that you can optionally sync to Slack, Zendesk or other tools using Zapier.